russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 - **InMemoryTextSearchExample**
 Demonstrates populating an in-memory vector store with a set of objects with embeddings, and performing a search using text.
 Model: text-embedding-3-small

+### Chunking

+- **TextChunkerExample**
+Demonstrates using a text chunker to create embeddings for paragraphs in a text file.

+- **AzureSemanticChunkerExample**
+Demonstrates using a semantic chunker to create embeddings for a text file using an Azure hosted model.
+Model: text-embedding-3-small

+- **LocalSemanticChunkerExample**
+Demonstrates using a semantic chunker to create embeddings for a text file using an LM Studio hosted model.
+Model: text-embedding-e5-base-v2